Search This Blog

 CM Punk walked out of the Royal Rumble and quit wrestling forever.
 The fans had begun to revolt and booed anything the WWE did mercilessly.
 Vince McMahon brought back the long-retired Dave Batista and placed him immediately in the top spot of the promotion.
 The Road to Wrestlemania started to look a little bumpy.
 After the way the year started, nobody would predict that WM30 would be one of the best Wrestlemania's in history.

-Wrestlemania 30 took place on April 6, 2014, from New Orleans, Louisiana.
+Wrestlemania 30 took place on April 6, 2014, in New Orleans, Louisiana.
 I've always had a love/hate relationship with New Orleans.
 I enjoy going there for work and getting the chance to walk around, but I hate the seediness.
 I love the history, architecture, and culture of NOLA, but it's a dirty, disgusting, crime-filled city.
 It's sort of how I feel about Las Vegas.
 I like to go and see the sights and get out of the town pretty fast.
 But, I digress...
 NOLA also appears to me to be the perfect Wrestlemania city.
 The entire city is walkable, everything is close together, and there is plenty to do when you're not filling your time with wrestling.
 Wrestlemania 30 was also the first time I ever had FO-MO for a Wrestlemania event.

 Wrestling fans celebrate on Bourbon Street